More about: 12 Best Flamenco shows in Madrid

 6. Flamenco show at Tablao de la Villa

-In a former 19th-century palace, Tablao de la Villa offers a traditional flamenco experience in a setting steeped in history.
+Housed in a former 19th-century palace, Tablao de la Villa offers a traditional flamenco experience in a setting steeped in history.
 The show brings together top-level musicians and dancers in a performance lasting over an hour.

 Tip!
 Don't miss the opportunity to explore Madrid's historic centre before or after the show.